Dart-Land/bootstrap_scss/README.md

 # Credits

-bootstrap-sass has a number of major contributors:
+bootstrap-scss is a friendly fork of :

   - [Thomas McDonald](https://twitter.com/thomasmcdonald_)